Serenity Head Spa

 Massage therapy is not merely a luxury.
 It can bring healing, relieve stress, and sometimes, even bring out some pent-up emotions.

-Whether you’re going to a nice massage spa or a small neighborhood studio, proper etiquette guarantees a better experience for both you and your massage therapist.
+Whether you’re going to a nice massage spa or a small neighborhood studio, proper massage etiquette guarantees a better experience for both you and your massage therapist.

 So: